sagemath/sage-archive-2023-02-01/src/doc/en/developer/doctesting.rst

 by the symbolic link ``devel/sage``.

 * ``make test`` and ``make check`` --- These two commands run the same set of tests.
-First the dsage unit tests are run, followed by doctesting the Sage standard documentation, i.e. the documentation that resides in
+First the Sage standard documentation is tested, i.e. the documentation that resides in

   * ``SAGE_ROOT/devel/sage/doc/common``
   * ``SAGE_ROOT/devel/sage/doc/en``